CMLPlatform/ramascene/docs/source/deployment.rst

 Adjust settings.py in project:

 | DATASET_DIR = '<full path to folder containing all raw datasets>'
-| NAME_L = 'L_v3.npy' -> should not change unless there is an update to the numpy objects
-| NAME_B = 'B_v3.npy' -> should not change unless there is an update to the numpy objects
-| NAME_Y = 'Y_v3.npy' -> should not change unless there is an update to the numpy objects
 | DEBUG = False
 | ALLOWED_HOSTS = [<domain>]